Is there a word travelers love more than upgrade? Don’t think so.

 With The Virgin Atlantic Flying Club Miles In Place

 The choice is yours at this point: call to book over the phone and process it all in one go, or book online and then call.
-There’s a key benefit to calling, which is that you’ll need to avoid “K” fares, which are the lowest premium economy fares.
-You can buy the next price up to upgrade, which is often as little as $25-$75 in difference round trip.
+There’s a key benefit to calling, which is that it can all happen in one transaction, quickly.

-The same person should be able to pull the miles from your account and get you upgraded into the happiness of Upper Class.
-Expect to pay a premium of about £125/$150 in addition to the miles.
-And don’t forget, since you paid cash for the tickets to start with, you’ll be able to earn miles when you fly, even in some cases as much as you spend on your upgrade to Upper Class!
-That’s a win win.
+The same person should be able to pull the miles from your account and get you upgraded into the happiness of Upper Class right away.
+Expect to pay a premium of about £125/$150 in addition to the miles for trips originating the UK.
+Trips originating in the USA may be a bit higher, but may still be worth it.

 Not a bad strategy, eh?